 I used to read them stories at bedtime and then I started making up stories to tell them.
 It’s hard to make up a new story every night so I decided to make one long story that would unfold and that I could improvise as we went along.
 It’s not as easy as you think.
 Small girls listen keenly and they can tell when you’re repeating yourself or settling for second best.
 They are very often too polite to say so, but you can sense them sinking into the silence of slight disappointment.
 I have in the past received death threats for things I’ve written, and people have tried to sue me and have me fired, but I tell you I would rather face down that response every day for the rest of my life than ever again experience that dreadful hollow sensation of having slightly disappointed two small girls with your story as they’re drifting off to sleep.

 But when you’re telling a never-ending story to a pair of dedicated listeners, you start to think strangely about time.
-You miss a night here, because you’re working on a deadline, and you miss a night there because they’re tired and you’re tired too and it would be pleasant not to have to invent more story tonight, and maybe you miss Friday night because the cricket’s on and it’s been a long week and you know it doesn’t matter.
+You miss a night here because you’re working on a deadline, and you miss a night there because they’re tired and you’re tired too and it would be pleasant not to have to invent more story tonight, and maybe you miss Friday night because the cricket’s on and it’s been a long week and you know it doesn’t matter.
 And the truth is, it doesn’t matter, not really – no one needs to feel guilty for not making every night, and no one’s being scarred or damaged by your lack of perfect submission to the impossible ideals of modern parenthood.
-No, the thing is that you start to think that you do have all the time in the world, and then the next thing you know the little girls are big girls, and they’re fine and splendid teenagers and if there’s any hope for the world it’s because it contains two young women like this, but still, you never did finish telling that story.
+No, that’s not the problem; the problem is that you start to think that you do have all the time in the world, and then the next thing you know the little girls are big girls, and they’re fine and splendid teenagers and if there’s any hope for the world it’s because it contains two young women like this, but still, you never did finish telling that story.

 Times, 29 August 2018